 When evaluating the first page of Google’s SERPs, you will find this to be true: longer posts do better.
 According to Backlinko:

 - The average word count of a Google first-page result is right at 1,500 words.

 - Long-form content earns more traffic than short, quippy blog posts.

 But is this chiefly due to word count, or are there other factors to consider?

 It would appear at first glance that a longer post (around 1500 words) is going to get you the rankings you want.
 We’ll argue that this isn’t the case.
 In fact, it’s more likely that long-form content performs better because of other factors and not word count.
 That’s not to say that sticking to 200-word blog posts will yield the results you’re looking for.
-After all, you can’t argue with the fact that 1500 words seems to be the sweet spot.
-But rankings are influenced by so much more that simply word count.
+After all, you can’t argue with the fact that 1500 words seem to be the sweet spot.
+But rankings are influenced by so much more than simply word count.
 Other elements are at play, which we’ll review below.